 The founding father of Namibia, he led the armed struggle for independence from South African apartheid rule and became its first president.

-Sam Nujoma's life is the story of Namibia's birth.
-Beginning as a railway worker and rising through anti-colonial politics, he helped found SWAPO (the South West Africa People's Organisation) in 1960 and became its unwavering leader.
-Facing brutal repression from South Africa, which ruled Namibia under a League of Nations mandate, Nujoma went into exile for nearly three decades.
-From headquarters in Zambia and Angola, he built SWAPO into both a political movement and a guerrilla army, relentlessly campaigning on the world stage for Namibia's right to self-determination.
-His steadfast diplomacy and the costly armed struggle eventually forced South Africa to the negotiating table.
-In 1990, after a UN-supervised election, he returned triumphantly to a free Namibia and was sworn in as its first president.
-His 15-year rule focused on national reconciliation, building state institutions from scratch, and a controversial land reform program, cementing his status as the central figure in the nation's modern history.
+Sam Nujoma helped found SWAPO in 1960 and led the movement for three decades, becoming Namibia's first president after a UN-supervised election in 1990.
+Born in 1929, he started as a railway worker before rising through anti-colonial politics.
+Facing brutal repression from South Africa, which ruled Namibia under a League of Nations mandate, he spent nearly 30 years in exile.
+From headquarters in Zambia and Angola, he built SWAPO into both a political movement and guerrilla army while campaigning globally for self-determination.
+His diplomacy and the armed struggle forced South Africa to negotiate.
+As president from 1990 to 2005, he focused on national reconciliation, building state institutions from scratch, and pursuing a controversial land reform program.
+He died in 2025 at age 95.

 1928–1945